theseusXYZ/theseusXYZ/README.md

   </a>
 </p>

-# Theseus - Building reliable DeFi agents on Solana
+# Theseus

+A Solana-based staking protocol for token yield generation with time-based rewards.

 ## Installation Prerequisites

 1. `node.js` and `npm`